lucasnbsb/Data-Structures-and-Algorithms/notes/The high level description file.md

     - remove all characters maching the left pointer as it walks along , till you get to the repeated character
     - update maxsize after before walking the right pointer

-### 11. Container With Most Water
-    - make a helper method to calculate the area
-    - keep two pointers one at the start and one at the end of the array
-    - check the area of the current pair (start, end)
-    - check which one is bigger and walk the other towards the middle
-    - stop when they cross

-### 30. Substring with Concatenation of All Words
-    - build a method to check whether the window is valid by traversing it and checking it against a copy of the words dictionary
-    - traverse the input string until 1+size(s)-wordlengh checking the validity of the window and appending the index to the result

 ### 7. Reverse Integer
     - store a boolean for isnegative on the number
     - use the absolute value of the number